-Under EPT, healthcare providers treating someone for chlamydia or gonorrhea infections in someone can give the patient medication for his or her sexual partner.
+Under EPT, healthcare providers treating someone for chlamydia, gonorrhea, or other STD status ailments in an infected person can give the patient medication for his or her sexual partner.
 The law is in place to help contain the disease.

 If someone could have obtained the medicine but did not, this fact may bolster the chances of finding the individual negligent.

-When suing for negligence damages due to an STD infection caused by a partner, the plaintiff must prove that the partner had a duty to inform you or prevent the transmission.
+When suing for negligence damages due to contracting and STD caused by a partner, the plaintiff must prove that the partner had a duty to inform you or prevent the transmission.

 Negligence does not require intent.
-Even if your partner used a condom, you might be able to recoup damages for negligence.
+Choosing not to have unprotected sex does not absolve someone from negligence either.
+Even if your partner used a condom, you might be able to recoup physical and monetary damages for negligence.

 Even when the law does not specify criminal charges for a particular STD, the person who infected someone may be charged under another criminal statute.

-For example, the Michigan law specifies infecting someone with HIV or AIDS without disclosure before the sexual act can result in criminal charges.
+For example, the Michigan supreme court law specifies infecting someone with HIV or AIDS without disclosure before the sexual act can result in criminal charges.

-However, Michigan prosecutors can choose to charge a person with simple assault, aggravated assault, or battery for infecting someone with another type of STD.
+However, Michigan prosecutors can choose to charge a person with simple assault, aggravated assault, or battery for transmission of an STD of some other type.